-HCL Domino and HCL Notes are both enterprise software solutions competing in the enterprise productivity and collaboration category.
-Based on user reviews, HCL Domino often has the upper hand due to its robust security and integration capabilities, while HCL Notes is noted for document management and offline capabilities.
+HCL Domino and HCL Notes are solutions competing in enterprise software.
+HCL Domino appears to have the upper hand due to its perceived stability, robust security, and versatility across platforms, making it favorable over HCL Notes.

 Once Notes is running, it performs reliably without issues.